Kedem Auction House: History

 Kedem was founded by Meron Eren (born 1963), a farmer by profession, Avishai Galer (born 1974) a rabbi and teacher who lives in Modi'in Illit, and Eran Reiss (born 1966).
 The owners dealt for many years with Hebrew ancient books and manuscripts related to the history of the Jewish people and their culture.
 While Galer specialized in religious books and rabbinical manuscripts, Eren specialized in Jewish and Modern Israeli culture.
 Reiss later left the auction house.

 At first the company's offices were located in the industrial park of Givat Shaul, the auctions taking place in Belgium House in the Givat Ram Campus of the Hebrew University.
 In 2012 an "Israeli art item auction" took place at the Nachum Gutman Museum.
 Later Kedem moved to Jerusalem's city center, to the cellar of Heichal Shlomo Building.
 For that purpose an area of 250 m2 was leased, and the place was renovated at the cost of almost 400,000 NIS.
 Today Kedem includes offices, an exhibition hall, storehouse for 300 items and a vault room.

 Since its opening, the auction house has developed and grown to be the first in its field, sustaining a big staff of trained workers and experts.
 Kedem also has a representative in North America.

 Kedem runs seven auctions a year, the last being dedicated to the "rare and important items" category.
-In the first auctions the sales circulation was US $60,000, but by 2012 had increased to US $750,000.
-In 2014 the "rare and important items" auction took place at the Leonardo Plaza Hotel in Jerusalem, and the opening prices' overall rate was set above USD1,000,000.
+In the first auctions the sales circulation was US$60,000, but by 2012 had increased to US$750,000.
+In 2014 the "rare and important items" auction took place at the Leonardo Plaza Hotel in Jerusalem, and the opening prices' overall rate was set above US$1,000,000.

 Single items and whole collections in various fields connected with Judaism and the history of the Jews and the Land of Israel arrive at Kedem for evaluation and sale.
 Among the auction house customers are public institutions in Israel and worldwide, including national libraries and universities, public and private museums and archives, alongside private collectors.
 Among its permanent customers are the Library of Congress, Yale University and the British Library.

 In 2014 Kedem was mentioned as an optional buyer of the art collection of the IDB Group, estimated by millions of NIS worth.